Remote Authentication

 Supported Methods

-More information about the specifics of each of these supported Remote Authentication methods can be found under Supported Remote Authentication Methods.
+More information about the specifics of each of these supported remote authentication methods can be found under Authentication Details.

 Elector Credentials

-An elector’s unique Elector ID is passed from the organization’s system to the Voting System.
-If it is found and matched inside an election’s list of electors, and if the elector's status is "not voted", the elector is then provided access to their voting ballot.
+An elector’s unique Elector ID is passed from the organization’s system to the voting system.
+If it is found and matched inside an election’s list of electors, and if the elector has not voted yet, the elector is then provided access to their voting ballot.

-An important difference between Standard Authentication and any Remote Authentication integration is that with an integration, Simply Voting does not store any of the elector’s organizational passwords inside the elector list or anywhere else inside the Voting System.
+An important difference between standard authentication and any remote authentication solution is that with the latter, Simply Voting does not store any of the elector’s organizational passwords inside the elector list or anywhere else inside the voting system.

 Some organizations have rules or restrictions regarding what confidential or personally identifiable information (PII) can be shared with third parties.
 Simply Voting has a robust and independently audited Privacy Policy, is SOC 2 Type 1 compliant, and never uses elector data for anything other than for your voting events.
 Furthermore, customers are always in control of how long their data is stored in the Voting System.
 Nevertheless, your organization may prefer to limit information sharing wherever possible.